Below you’ll find my favourite Tips & Tricks for getting the most out of your Outdoor Photo Shoots.

 - Props will go on top, I consider my veils and fan veils ‘essentials’ 🙂

-I shared my favorite basic posing tips, and the ways I like to use props, in my first online Posing for Pictures workshop recordings package – featuring 4,5(!) hours of practical tips for photo shoot preparations and rocking your dance poses!
+I share my favorite basic posing tips, and the ways I like to use props, in my online Posing for Pictures workshop recordings package – featuring 4,5(!) hours of practical tips for photo shoot preparations and rocking your dance poses!

 Some extra ideas/things to consider for outdoor shootings are: